Mid-level 5 min · March 05, 2026

 Before SQL existed, retrieving data from a computer system meant writing complex custom programs for every single question you wanted to ask.
 IBM researchers in the 1970s asked a radical question: what if non-programmers could just ask the data a question in something close to plain English?
 SQL was born from that idea.
 It solves the problem of making structured data accessible — whether you're a data analyst, a backend engineer, a product manager, or a founder trying to understand your users.

-By the end of this article you'll understand what a database and a table actually are, you'll be able to write SELECT queries to fetch data, use WHERE clauses to filter it, sort results with ORDER BY, and combine conditions with AND and OR.
+By the end of this article you'll understand what a database and a table actually are, you'll be able to write SELECT queries to fetch data, use WHERE clauses to filter it, sort results with ORDER BY, combine conditions with AND and OR, join multiple tables, and modify data with INSERT, UPDATE, DELETE.
 You'll also know the most common traps beginners fall into and exactly how to sidestep them.
 Let's build this up from the ground floor.

 What a Database and a Table Actually Are (No Hand-Waving)